-A-No person shall not apply coatings subject to the provisions of this rule except by using properly operated unless the application is performed with equipment and by operating according to the manufacturers operating guidelines.
+No person shall apply coatings subject to this rule unless the application is performed with equipment operating according to the manufacturers operating guidelines.
 In addition, except as provided in Section D.3, the application method employed shall be one of the following:

-- 1. Electrostatic spray application, or

-- 2. Flow coat application, or
+- 1. Electrostatic spray application, or - 2.
+Flow coat application, or

 - 3. Dip coat application, or

 - 4. Roll coater, or

-- 45. High volume, low pressure spraying (HVLP) equipment, or
+- 5. High volume low pressure spraying equipment, or

-- 56. Electrodeposition, or
+- 6. Electrodeposition, or

-- 67. Hand application methods, or
+- 7. Hand application methods, or

-- 78. Detailing or touch-up guns, or
+- 8. Detailing or touch-up guns, or

-- 89. Any other coating application method that approved by the Control Officer, the Air Resources

-Board, and the Environmental Protection Agency, achieves that has a coating transfer efficiency of

-at least equivalent to or greater than 65 percent efficiency as demonstrated measured by using the

-test method specified in Section I.4.
+- 9. Any other application method approved by the Control Officer, the Air Resources Board, and the Environmental Protection Agency, that has a coating transfer efficiency equivalent to or greater than 65 percent efficiency as measured using the test method specified in Section I.4.

 - 10. Except as otherwise provided in Section E.11, air-atomized spray may only be used for the application of contact adhesives or specialty contact adhesives.

 - 11. For adhesive products and sealant products with an as applied viscosity of 200 centipoise or greater, airless spray, air-assisted airless, and air-atomized spray may be used.

-F. Requirements - Closed Containers General Operating
+F. Requirements - General Operating